 Don't Engage

-Nearly everyone has them.
-The content feels unique, the experience isn't.
+Nearly everyone has these.
+The content feels unique; the experience isn't.